Christopher Norton

 Copywriting

 It was helpful to map out content and information architecture before building the visuals.
 I found the book "Letting Go of the Words" particularly helpful in rewriting all the copy for the website to address the problems and goals I found earlier in the persona discovery process like employee surveys.
-It was a lot easier to get buy-in when the conversation was able to go from, "Do you like this page?" to, "Does this section make it easier to understand what we make?
+It was easier to gain buy-in when the conversation shifted from 'Do you like this page?' to 'Does this section make it easier to understand what we do?'

 Visual design